 - Process- and Project-level Studies on IT Impact.

 - IT-enabled Manufacturing Capabilities and Plant Profitability: New mechanisms and evidence (with S. Ayabakan and Z. Zheng).
-2014.
-Conditionally accepted at MIS Quarterly.
+2016.
+Forthcoming at MIS Quarterly.

 - Business Value of Information Technology: Testing the Interaction Effect of IT and R&D on Tobin's Q. Information Systems Research, December 2013, Vol. 24, No. 4, pp. 1147-1161.